purelystartup/PurelyWorks-site/README.md

 3. Run the app:
    `npm run dev`

+If you're deploying on Vercel, include the provided `vercel.json` so routes like `/admin` and `/blog` resolve to the SPA entrypoint instead of returning a 404.

 ## Payload-ready theme and routes

 - Core marketing pages: `/`, `/purely-flex`, `/focused-development`, `/focused-recruiting`, `/focused-proposals`